Impact-Invariant Control: Maximizing Control Authority During Impacts: Cassie Running Controller

 The projection is an essential component for our framework to achieve stable running.
-In simulation, the controller without the projection is immediately unstable when the foot touches the ground.
-We also compare the impact-invariant controller with a controller where we set the velocity feedback gains to 0 during the same projection window.
-We refer to this controller as no-derivative.
+Even in simulation, the default controller is immediately unstable when the foot touches the ground due the sensitivity to the impact event being coupled with the severe underactuation\endnote{The running controller operates at the actuation limits of the knee motors and exhibits a significant flight phase, both which exacerbate the underactuation.} of the running gait.
+For this reason, we only report comparisons with the no derivative feedback controller.

 Both controllers are tasked with tracking a forward velocity command and the average errors over 20 secs are reported in \cref{tab:running_comparison}.
 The errors are computed as the position error at touchdown.
+The positions at touchdown are critical to stable running as they are the primary feedback mechanism for regulating the center of mass.

 While the no-derivative controller has only slightly worse tracking performance on individual tracking objectives, the minor tracking discrepancies have a non-negligible effect on overall motion.
-For this reason, the no-derivative controller is around 0.5 m/s slower than the impact-invariant controller with the same velocity command.
+As shown in \cref{fig:running_speed}, the no derivative controller is around 0.25 m/s slower than the impact-invariant controller with the same velocity command and has noticeably poorer tracking performance.